-2 Objects
+2 Object

-2.1 Objects of company
+2.1 Object of company

-- (a) The objects of the company are to: - (i) provide public benevolent relief to persons affected by inherited retinal disease; and - (ii) promote the detection, prevention, treatment and cure of inherited retinal diseases. - (b) To achieve these objects, the company may, without limitation: - (i) harness the resources of the community, such as by raising funds, for and in support of the objects in rule 2.1(a); - (ii) establish and maintain affiliations and information exchange with other organisations having similar objects to those in rule 2.1(a); - (iii) act as trustee of any trust the purpose of which relates to the objects in rule 2.1(a); - (iv) promote the objects in rule 2.1(a); and - (v) do all other things incidental or conducive to the attainment of the objects in rule 2.1(a).
+- (a) The object of the company is to support people affected by inherited retinal disease, and other retinal dystrophies, through: - (i) assisting and funding medical research into the detection, prevention, treatment and cure of such diseases; and - (ii) providing information, peer support and meaningful social connections to those affected by these diseases. - (b) To achieve this object, the company may, without limitation: - (i) harness the resources of the community, such as by raising funds, for and in support of the objects in rule - (ii) establish and maintain affiliations and information exchange with other organisations having similar objects to those in rule - (iii) act as trustee of any trust the purpose of which relates to the objects in rule - (iv) promote the objects in rule; and - (v) do all other things incidental or conducive to the attainment of the objects in rule .